kumar8600/bent/README.md

 world.CollectGarbage();
 ```

-this runs copy gc.
 every destroyed entities and removed components are sweeped and components are sorted for better cache coherency.
+in other words, this is copy gc.

-when this is called, all pointer refering components is invalidated.
+when this function is called, all pointer refering components are invalidated.

 ### full example